xlazarg/Triage2Elastic/README.md

 ## 🔧 Features

-- Monitors a local directory for new triage collections
+- Monitors a local directory for new triage images
 - Automatically runs `log2timeline` to parse forensic data
 - Pushes timelines to Elasticsearch
 - Runs as a Docker container